Kairn/cook-book-java/applications/README.md

 3. Combinatorial search.
 Put the start configuration into the queue; repeatedly removes the highest priority item from the queue and add the next possible configurations back into the queue until the goal configuration is reached.

+### Adjacency-lists

+In the context of representing an undirected graph, where a linked list is maintained for each vertex containing other vertices connected to it.
+Lists can be replaced by sets to get a faster check connection operation when the graph is dense (many edges) with more overhead in add connection operation.

+#### Implementation

+1. Use one linked list or array to store lists of connected vertices.
+Vertices are identified by their indexes from 0 to V - 1, assuming V is the number of vertices in the graph.
+2. Use a symbol table to store the mapping between vertices and their adjacency lists.
+Vertices can be represented by any type instead of only integer indexes.

+#### When to use

+1. Find (transitive) connectivity/path between two vertices in an undirected graph using DFS/BFS.

 ## Algorithms

 ### ?